Gopendu070/Gopendu070/README.md

 ▪︎ 👋 Hi, I’m @Gopendu070

+▪︎ Flutter Developer

 ▪︎ 👀 I’m interested in collaborative_coding and CP too.

-▪︎ 🌱 I’m currently learning Computer Science Engineer.
+▪︎ 🌱 I’m currently learning Computer Science Engineering in University of Engineering & Management.

-▪︎ 💞️ I’m really eager to collaborate on developing new ideas.

 ▪︎ 📬 You can reach me via 👉 gopendumanna@gmail.com 📧
                          OR